Treats or prevents blood clots after hip surgery. This medicine is a blood thinner.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have bleeding problems (such as hemophilia), kidney disease, liver disease, severe and uncontrolled high blood pressure, stomach ulcer or bleeding, diabetes-related eye disease, any problems with your heart (such as an infection), a history of stroke or spinal injury, a recent surgery procedure (such as organ biopsy), or if you have recently had brain, spine, or eye surgery.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have hemophilia or other bleeding problems, kidney disease, liver disease, high blood pressure that is not controlled, stomach ulcer or bleeding, diabetic retinopathy, heart problems including infection, a history of stroke or spinal injury, or recently had any surgery or biopsy procedure.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.